hakaishi/nobleNote/README.md

 Any platform supported by Qt: Windows, Linux, macOS

+[Qt 5.9](https://doc.qt.io/archives/qt-5.9/) is the latest version that will build without any changes to the project.

 ## Sync notes between desktop and mobile devices

 1.)
 Install [nobleNote](https://github.com/hakaishi/nobleNote) on your Linux/Windows/macOS device and find the folder containing the nobleNote notebooks.